edoardolobl/ArquimedesAI/README.md

 Welcome to ArquimedesAI V0.2!
 This version marks a significant upgrade, transforming ArquimedesAI into a state-of-the-art chatbot powered by a Large Language Model (LLM) and integrated with Discord.
 Leveraging advanced NLP technologies, ArquimedesAI offers rich, context-aware interactions and can be run locally on a user's PC.

+> ## :warning: Disclaimer
+>
+> **Development Status:** Please note that ArquimedesAI is currently in active development.
+As such, the software is in a continuous state of evolution.
+Users should be aware that frequent updates and significant changes are expected as we work towards refining features and enhancing performance.
+>
+> **Use with Caution:** Given its developmental nature, we advise users to exercise caution when integrating ArquimedesAI into critical applications.
+While we strive for reliability, the current version may still contain bugs or inconsistencies that could affect its operation.
+>
+> **Feedback and Contributions:** We welcome feedback and contributions from the community.
+Your input is invaluable in helping us shape the future of ArquimedesAI.
+If you encounter any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.
+>
+> Thank you for your understanding and support as we continue to develop ArquimedesAI into a robust and reliable tool.

 ## Features
 - **LangChain Framework Integration**: Incorporates the powerful LangChain framework for sophisticated language understanding and generation.
 - **RAG-Ready**: Utilizes Retrieval Augmented Generation (RAG) for enhanced response accuracy and relevance.